This article offers advice on diagnosing and fixing problems with high CPU loads, or 100% CPU spikes in your WordPress blog/site.

 Increase PHP Memory Limit

 Occasionally increasing the amount of memory available to your WordPress website can help fix high CPU errors in WordPress.
-We recommend increasing your PHP memory to at least 64MB, and recommend 256MB.
+We recommend increasing your PHP memory to 256MB or more.
 Check your web hosting package for your current PHP quota.

 Enable Ecenica CDN